metamn/react/content/blog/on-tokens/index.md

 ---
-title: 'On design system tokens'
+title: 'On tokens'
 date: '2021-01-09'
 ---

-Theory.
+For design systems.

 <!--more-->